 What is an Elder Law Attorney?

 An elder law attorney, sometimes referred to as an elder care attorney, helps clients and their families navigate the challenges unique to seniors as they age.
-At Burner Law Group P.C., we help seniors in New York with planning for long-term care, determining eligibility for government benefits, ensure legal documents such as wills, trusts and advanced directives are in place.
-We also help family members when guardianship proceedings are needed to ensure the health and safety of a loved one who has lost capacity.
+At Burner Prudenti Law P.C., we help seniors in New York with planning for long-term care, determining eligibility for government benefits and ensuring that legal documents such as wills, trusts and advanced directives are in place.
+We also help family members when guardianship proceedings are needed to ensure the health and safety of a loved one who has lost capacity – or protect the rights of seniors who oppose a guardianship.

 As elder law attorneys, we help seniors with planning for long-term care, guardianship proceedings, and estate planning.